mobassir94/Cancer-Predictor-Android-App-/README.md

 the Dataset was collected from UCI machine learning repository, i've applied Boruta (Feature selection in R) to get the relevant and Most Important Features for detecting BIOPSY.

-then only 1 algorithm used for predicting cervical cancer which is Random Forest, and on a 70-30% training and testing split and using 10 fold cross validation the accuracy of this algorithm on this system was 89.5349 % that means almost 90% time what this system predicts for ‘biopsy’ is correct (based on previous patients symptoms)
+then only 1 algorithm used for predicting cervical cancer which is Random Forest, and on a 70-30% training and testing split and using 10 fold cross validation the accuracy of this algorithm for predicting BIOPSY was 89.5349 %